bchu007/portfolio/README.md

 the link is also available once the script is completed.

 ## Tech stack
 React
 HTML5
 CSS (styled components)
 JavaScript
+Webpack
+npm